moibftj/final2-talk-to-my-lawyer.com/README.md

 <img width="1200" height="475" alt="GHBanner" src="https://github.com/user-attachments/assets/0aa67016-6eaf-458a-adb2-6e31a0763ed6" />
 </div>

-# Run and deploy your AI Studio app
+# Run and deploy your Codex-powered app

-This contains everything you need to run your app locally.
+This guide covers everything you need to run the project locally with OpenAI Codex powering letter generation and GitHub Copilot assisting in your editor.

-View your app in AI Studio: https://ai.studio/apps/drive/1jcNus_RZaqWWrN2-hIC4JwqatOfQOAj9

 ## Run Locally